-510 Pyro is one of the new generation of staining and tanning developers, and said to be similar to pyrocat or PMK.
-It has been formulated by Jay DeFehr in the USA and arrived on the scene with claims of very fine grain, high acutance, good stain, and extreme longevity (as a single stock).
-Slowly, as the developer became more widely known, a following took shape with many photographers reporting good results with both normal development, stand and semi-stand techniques.
+510-Pyro is one of the new generation of staining and tanning developers, and said to be similar to Pyrocat or PMK.
+It was formulated by Jay DeFehr in the USA and arrived on the scene with amazing claims of very fine grain, high acutance, good stain, and extreme longevity (as a single stock).
+We've heard these before right?
+However, as the developer became more widely used, and people started testing it for themselves, a following took shape with photographers reporting good results with both normal development, stand and semi-stand techniques.

-That's a long list of impressive claims so maybe it's time we looked at DeFehr's 510 more closely and gave it a run for it's money against the big boys of modern staining developers PMK and Pyrocat.
+That's a long list of impressive claims so maybe it's time we looked at DeFehr's 510-Pyro more closely and gave it a run for it's money against the big boys of modern staining developers PMK and Pyrocat.

-Formula for 510-Pyro stock
+Formula for 510-Pyro stock:

-TEA (Triethanolamine) 75ml warmed in microwave
+TEA (Triethanolamine) 75ml